jsonfm/eltiempo-selenium/README.md

 />

 ### ☀️ El tiempo
-A simple script for scrap some data from [Eltiempo.es](http://eltiempo.es).
-It uses selenium.
+A simple script to scrape some data from [Eltiempo.es](http://eltiempo.es).
+It uses selenium, css selectors and xpath.
+Additionally it generates a csv with the obtained data, specifically this script works for the city of Madrid, in the interval of 1 day, in intervals of 1 hour.

 ### 📦 Installation
 1. First, clone the repository: